Many free Microsoft Word alternatives are available now, so you have plenty of choices.

 But you can do it if you set up a book template and save chapter files.

-However, using software designed to handle the big job of writing a novel or a book is sometimes a better idea.
+However, sometimes, it is a better idea to use software designed to handle the big job of writing a novel or a book.

-Read our article that lists the best free and paid book writing software choices for you if you plan on writing a book.
+Read our article, which lists the best free and paid book writing software choices for you if you plan on writing a book.

 Free alternatives to Microsoft Word – You have lots of choices